Free online course

 - The extent of the issue in Tasmania

 - The impact of low levels of literacy

 - What is being done to support adult literacy

 - What you and your organisation can do to help.

 26TEN Call to action – 15 minute presentation

 Too many Tasmanian’s aren’t reaching their full potential.
 Some of us are held back because our skills in reading, writing, numeracy and oral communication aren’t good enough for the demands of daily life and work in the modern world.
 This 15 minute session raises awareness and introduces your organisation or community group to the ways you can get involved.

-Workshops for literacy practitioners
+Workshops for adult literacy practitioners